 Warfare as we know it has changed forever as the world becomes more connected.
+Hybrid warfare is the future of warfare.

 The key driver for this change is the “Re-Rise of Great Power Competition” between nation-states such as the United States, the European Union, the United Kingdom, Russia, and China, which is governed by the Chinese Communist Party, (CCP).